What is your Mask, Covid and Refund Policy?

 14U – cap teams at around 21 players

-What are the birthday ranges for each age level?
+What are the grade levels for each age level?

 Can my son or daughter play up or down an age level?

 We do have availability for a player to waiver down an age level.
 The valid conditions that are acceptable for the waiver process are:

 The board has elected to do player evaluations at all levels for boys teams, we no longer offer buddy requests.